News From Iraq Our Media Won't Tell You

 Some were good, some were bad, one kid actually pointed out a IED one day, we

 thanked him and gave him tons of candy.
-He probably saved someones life that day
+He probably saved someones life that day.
+We

 loved to give the kids candy and pens.”